prediqtiv/prediqtiv.github.io/trades-get/README.md

 ## Change Log & Developer Notes

+### 2017-04-11 ~ Theo

+* Stated process for obtaining tick data via Google Apps Script
+	* Looking to be faster and simpler than anticipated

 ### 2017-04-07 ~ Theo

 * Updated the select symbol bits
 * Better error checking in loading Google SS / Wikipedia data
+* Add display date that will be saved << make more apparent

 ### 2017-04-05 ~ Theo